ankumar/software-design/README.md

-a bit back in time and forward building tools or using best tools, a sustainable model with universal core principle of **Going far, Together** with product, community and engineering.
+First a bit back in time **retrospective** and forward **Amplify** building tools or using best tools, a sustainable model with universal core principle of **Going far, Together** with product, community and engineering.
 A lot of connecting dots from a following on Twitterverse Thank You :pray: ,eternally grateful.

 # Experimentation: